QSEA 2019 Instructors

-All sessions have been developed, and will be led by, experienced physicians known for their ability to practice and teach quality improvement and patient safety, mentor junior faculty, and guide educators in curriculum development.
-Gain an opportunity to network with the conference faculty who will remain onsite throughout the entire academy.
+All sessions are developed and led by experienced physicians known for their ability to practice and teach quality improvement and patient safety, mentor junior faculty, and guide educators in curriculum development.

 Associate Professor of Clinical Medicine Associate Designated Institutional Official for Quality & Safety, Graduate Medical Education